owenvickery/umbrella_sampling/README.md

-UMBRELLA SAMPLING README
+**UMBRELLA SAMPLING README**

-If you are using this script please acknowledge me (Dr Owen Vickery) and cite the following DOI please.
+If you are using this script please acknowledge me (Dr Owen Vickery) and cite the following DOI.

 DOI: 10.5281/zenodo.3592318